Locations:

 • Small genitalia.

-• Umbilical cord that connects too low on a baby’s belly due to the omphalocele.
+• Umbilical cord that connects too low on the fetus's belly due to the omphalocele.

 After birth, your baby may get an MRI, abdominal ultrasound or other imaging scans to assess organ function and disease severity.
 This information helps your provider develop the best treatment plan for your child.